Break-up of the Beatles: Lennon's murder and Anthology

 After Lennon's murder in 1980, Harrison tailored the lyrics to his song "All Those Years Ago" to serve as a personal tribute to Lennon.
 The song was originally offered to Starr, who played drums on the basic track, which was recorded prior to Lennon's death.
 McCartney (along with his Wings bandmates Linda McCartney and Denny Laine) overdubbed backing vocals.

 In 1994 and 1995, the remaining three reunited for the Anthology project, using the unfinished Lennon demos "Free as a Bird" and "Real Love" as a basis for new songs recorded and released as the Beatles.
-Also attempted were "Grow Old with Me" and "Now and Then", by Lennon, and the McCartney/Harrison collaboration "All for Love".
+Also attempted were "Grow Old with Me" and "Now and Then", by Lennon, and the rumored McCartney/Harrison collaboration "All for Love".
 These sessions were marked by tension, particularly between Harrison and McCartney.
 At the time, Harrison wryly commented that he felt the sessions were "just like being back in the Beatles", while McCartney later said: "George had some business problems and it didn't do a lot for his moods over the last couple of years.
-He's not been that easy to get on with.”
+He's not been that easy to get on with."

-Related songs

-Songs by Lennon, McCartney, Harrison, and Starr that reference or are inspired by the break-up: